-- Lack of Structural Recourse: This is the biggest factor for how aggressive emotional abuse is.
+- Lack of Structural Recourse: This is the biggest factor in how aggressive workplace bullying is.
 If there is no system of recourse or if management is involved with the abuse in some way, the person can be targeted viciously for long periods without help.
 If a group knows that there will be consequences, they will be less likely to continue to harm the victim.

-- Absence of Knowledge about Abuse: Emotional abuse is not often talked about in human resource training on workplace harassment as something separate from sexual or physical harassment, so it is often not known.
-When management or human resources do not know about emotional abuse, they will be less likely to address it.
+- Absence of Knowledge about Abuse: Psychological harassment is not often talked about in human resource training on workplace harassment as something separate from sexual or physical harassment, so it is often not known.
+When management or human resources do not know about psychological abuse, they will be less likely to address it.

 - Maintenance of Status Quo: If one of the employees consistently excels and causes the other coworkers to fear that they will be held to the same standard, it can cause them to attempt to undermine the target’s work.
 They do so to keep the target’s work at a lower status and keep the median at the same place, rather than raise it.

-- Underperforming or Difficult Employees: Conversely, if one employee is consistently underperforming or is difficult to work with but continues to be around, the other employees may resent them and edge them out through emotional abuse.
+- Underperforming or Difficult Employees: Conversely, if one employee is consistently underperforming or is difficult to work with but continues to be around, the other employees may resent them and edge them out through psychological harassment.

-- Whistleblowers: If one employee acts as a whistleblower about others to management or outside sources, there may be retaliation in the form of emotional abuse.
+- Whistleblowers: If one employee acts as a whistleblower about others to management or outside sources, there may be retaliation in the form of workplace violence.